Egg Substitutes for Baking: A Guide for Nut and Egg Allergy Families

 Who Should Consider Allergy Testing for Egg Sensitivities

-Families experiencing unexplained reactions after consuming egg-containing foods may benefit from allergy testing services.
+Families experiencing unexplained reactions after consuming egg-containing foods may benefit from further assessment.
 Common symptoms that warrant investigation include digestive discomfort, skin reactions, respiratory symptoms, or general malaise following egg consumption.

 Children with existing food allergies may have increased likelihood of developing additional sensitivities.
 Regular monitoring through appropriate testing enables families to adapt their baking practices and ingredient choices accordingly.
+Parents may also benefit from this paediatric allergy blood test guide when planning next steps.

 London families have access to both NHS allergy services and private testing options, allowing flexible approaches to identifying and managing food sensitivities.
+If mixed reactions involve nuts as well as eggs, our comparison of nut allergy blood tests vs home kits can be useful.

 Practical Insight: Keep detailed food diaries noting any symptoms after consuming different egg substitutes, as some alternatives may also trigger sensitivities in susceptible individuals.